guifandos/academic-kickstart/content/project/movement/index.md

 ---
 title: ANIMAL MOVEMENTS AND DISPERSAL
-summary: linking the process of animal movement to general ecology and evolution as well as how movements impact animals and their ecosystems.
+summary: Linking the process of animal movement to general ecology and evolution as well as how movements impact animals and their ecosystems.
 tags:
 - Birds
 - Mammals